-Once the above has been assessed the CALDICOTT GUARDIAN should ensure that recommended changes are documented and implemented as soon as possible thereafter.
+Once the above has been assessed the Caldicott Guardian should ensure that recommended changes are documented and implemented as soon as possible thereafter.

 Previous incident forms should be reviewed to assess for patterns or breach reoccurrences and actions taken to prevent further incidents from occurring.
-Further guidance and templates for a log of such incidents is available on the Data Protection Support Service website.
+Further guidance, the Data Incident Report Form and templates for a log of such incidents is available on the Data Protection Support Service website.